Skip to Content

 Closing cost assistance

-Closing costs are about an extra 2-5% of the home’s price.
-These costs are for the appraisal, escrow services, credit report fees, property taxes that you prepay, and other costs of setting up the loan.
+Closing costs are an extra 2% to 5% of the loan amount.
+These costs include title search and insurance, lender fees, appraisal, escrow services, credit report fees, property taxes that you prepay, and other third-party loan costs.
 However, you can request closing cost assistance from the seller to reduce your upfront cash outlay.
-Learn the strategies I used to reduce my out-of-pocket expenses on my first home

 Gift funds

 You can accept gift funds from family and even friends in some cases.
-If your parents or another relative is willing to help you buy a home, they can give you 100% of the down payment funds.
-That’s essentially like getting a zero-down loan for your multifamily investment!
+If your parents or another relative are willing to help you buy a home, they can give you 100% of the down payment funds.
+That’s essentially like getting a zero-down loan for your multifamily investment.

 Alternatives To Owner-Occupied Multifamily Investing